 It is the desire of the South Sanpete Board of Education to provide a challenging productive secondary-school experience for all students.
-For some students this may include courses offered at the college-level.
-Therefore, it is the intent of the Board to provide college educational opportunities to students through Concurrent Enrollment, IVC, early college admission, internet, and other approved college delivery systems.
+For some students, this may include courses offered at the college level.
+Therefore, it is the intent of the Board to provide post-secondary opportunities to students through Concurrent Enrollment, IVC, early college admission, advanced placement, online, and other approved college delivery systems.

 USHE is the Utah System of Higher Education and refers to the various post-secondary accredited trade schools, colleges, and universities.

 Adjunct/Concurrent Faculty is a high school instructor approved by the cooperating USHE institution and approved by the District to teach a Concurrent Enrollment class on behalf of the USHE institution.